davidedele/ETF_Screener/README.md

 # ETF Screener

-This is a small project I built to combine two things I care about:
-my passion for investing and my interest in coding.
+This is a small project I built to combine two things I care about: investing and coding.

 It's been a while since I started investing in ETFs and I decided to try creating something that could be useful in my day-to-day investing, helping me evaluate and filter ETFs quickly.
+I hope this tool will eventually be useful to me and others.

 > Note: this project is still a work in progress.
 > I'm building it step by step while learning and experimenting, so not all the features described below are fully working yet.